-Ornamentation can also be created using cuts and strikes, including rolls, cranns, and strike cranns—essentially an ornamental articulation of multiple sequential notes.
+Celtic ornaments like including rolls, cranns, and strike cranns may also be easily performed.
+These are essentially an ornamental articulation of multiple sequential notes.

 As the pitch of an ocarina varies with blowing pressure you cannot create volume dynamics by changing blowing pressure alone.
 Volume dynamics can be attained if the player both increases or decreases their blowing pressure, and simultaneously partially covers or vents a hole to correct the pitch.

 As the pitch of an ocarina can be bent multiple semitones sharp or flat with blowing pressure, playing microtones is easy.
 To do so you just choose a fingering that gives a pitch close to the desired one, and increase or decrease blowing pressure as required.

 Achieving this reliably requires both a good ear, and good breath control.
 Using alternative fingerings may allow the desired pitch to be attained at a higher or lower volume.

 Given that their pitch changes with blowing pressure, ocarinas only sound in tune at one pressure for a given fingering.
 Creating volume dynamics is technically possible, but challenging.
 Thus expression is mostly created using varied articulation and ornamentation.